vincemilo/shoppingCartReact/README.md

 # Shopping Cart

-Shopping cart simulation using React, React Router, and TDD via Vitest.
+Shopping cart simulation using React, React Router, with testing via Vitest and React Testing Library.

+## Features

+- Able to add products to cart
+- Products pulled from FakeStore API
+- Update quantity in cart

 ### Process